arielkwak/arielkwak/README.md

-- 👋 Hi, I’m @arielkwak
+- 👋 Hi, I’m Ariel (I also go by Yejun)
 - 👀 I’m interested in product management & software engineering
 - 🌱 I’m currently in the Bachelor's program for Information Systems and minoring in Human Computer Interaction at Carnegie Mellon University (expecting graduation 2024).
 - 👩🏻‍💻 I'm also pursuing a Master's in Information Systems Management from Heinz College at Carnegie Mellon University (expecting graduation 2025).